anilkataricloudengineer/learn-shell/README.md

 command > output  (> symbol will redirect the output of command to that output file) command < input   (< symbol will load the input from that file input)

+  output is two types, output * error command &>output (&> will redirect both output and error)

 #### Some random points

         In shell function inside a function will work.